Best Gun Safes [Hands-On Tested]

 Final Thoughts

 Your gun safe should be the last line of defense against unauthorized access to your guns.
-How do you make it harder to reach that last line?
+Always strive to make it harder to reach that last line

-This advice is after talking with some police officers that see a lot of stolen guns…
+This is the advice I have after talking with some police officers who see a lot of stolen guns:

 And keep in mind no safe is impenetrable given enough time and tools...you just want to make it annoying enough so that baddies give up or don't even try.